EmblemAI blog index for AI engines and assistive readers

 Most agent frameworks ship with no native financial capability.
 Developers end up stitching together separate SDKs for each chain, managing private keys manually, and writing custom swap logic for every DEX.
 A single cross-chain operation can require three or four different libraries, each with its own authentication model.

 Why do AI agents need their own crypto wallets?: AI agents need their own crypto wallets because most agent frameworks ship with zero native financial capability, leaving developers to stitch together separate SDKs for each chain, manage private keys manually, and write custom swap logic for every DEX.
 A single cross-chain operation can require three or four different libraries, each with its own authentication model, which is the main reason agentic trading has been slower to ship than conversational agents.
 Coinbase recognized this gap and launched its Agentic Wallets product in late 2025, providing wallets with programmable guardrails.
-EmblemAI takes a different approach: a CLI-first tool that any agent framework can shell out to, with 200+ pre-built trading tools across 14 categories and support for Solana, Ethereum, Base, BSC, Polygon, Hedera, and Bitcoin out of the box.
+EmblemAI takes a different approach: a CLI-first tool that any agent framework can shell out to, with 200+ pre-built trading tools across 14 categories — including swaps, DeFi yield, market analytics, NFTs, prediction markets, and cross-chain bridges — and native support for 7 blockchains: Solana, Ethereum, Base, BSC, Polygon, Hedera, and Bitcoin.

 5 min read